close

 │ Continue and override files

-npx create-rslib --dir my-project --template example
+npx -y create-rslib@latest my-project --template react

 # Using abbreviations

-npx create-rslib -d my-project -t example
+npx -y create-rslib@latest my-project -t react

-All the CLI flags of create-rslib:
+All CLI flags supported by create-rslib:

-Usage: create-rslib [options]
+Usage: create-rslib [dir] [options]

 Options: